 Five solicitors were struck off and can no longer practise.
 This is the most serious sanction the Tribunal can impose.
 Two were suspended.
 Others were censured, fined and/or made the subject of restricted practising certificates.
 Compensation was awarded in nine cases.

-The main grounds for solicitors’ misconduct (misconduct can be established on more than one ground) included failure to comply with the Accounts Rules and/or Practice Rules (7), and failure to reply to the Law Society and / or clients (5).
+The main grounds for solicitors’ misconduct included failure to comply with the Accounts Rules and/or Practice Rules, delay in dealing with matters and misleading or failing to reply to the Law Society or others.

-The report can be read on the SSDT website:
+The report can be read on the SSDT website here.

 Administered by SSDT Administration Limited, company number: 5376158

 Registered Office: Unit 3.5, The Granary Business Centre, Coal Road, Cupar, Fife, KY15 5YQ

 Scottish Solicitors' Discipline Tribunal | Copyright © 2022